nikhgarg/WritingSmellDetector/README.md

 Installation
 ------------

-CLone the repository onto your local machine, change into that directory and run:
+Clone the repository onto your local machine, change into that directory and run:

     sudo python setup.py install

 You can also just launch wsd.py from the directory without doing an installation.

 Usage
 -----